SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Changes to Jobs
 ================

-You may wish to make changes to one or more Job and/or SQL scripts for maintenance or just general improvement.
+You may wish to make changes to one or more Job and/or SQL script for maintenance or just general improvement.
 Follow the next 2 items to learn how to edit pre-saved SQL scripts and existing Jobs.

 Editing Saved SQL Scripts
 ---------------------------

-1. In the sidebar, go to **Editor**.
+1. In the sidebar, go to **Workbench**.
-2. On the right-hand side of the ribbon, select **Download**.
+2. On the right side of the ribbon, select **Download**.

    The SQL **Catalogue** window opens.

 3. Select the script you wish to edit by either typing in the script name in the **File Name** box or select the script from the script menu.
 4. Select **Open**.

-   The SQL script is displayed in the **Editor**.
+   The SQL script is displayed in the **Workbench**.

 5. Edit the script.
-6. On the right-hand side of the ribbon, select **Upload**.
+6. On the right side of the ribbon, select **Upload**.

    The **SQL Catalogue** window opens.

 7. Name the script you wish to save by either typing in the script name in the **Save As** box or select the script from the script menu.

-Building Upon Existing Jobs
+Utilizing Existing Jobs
 ----------------------------

-To optimize your time and effort, you have the option to create a new job based on existing jobs from other users.
-This feature proves helpful when there are elements within an existing job that you require for your own job but with some modifications or additional components.
+You have the option to utilize other users' jobs to optimizes your time and effort.
+This is done by duplicating existing Jobs and using the duplication as the grounds to build upon your own Job.

 1. In the sidebar, go to **Jobs** > **All Jobs**.
 2. Hover over the job you wish to utilize and from the three-dot menu choose **Duplicate Job**.

-   The duplication is automatically saved to the **Drafts** tab under the same name as the original job with a time-stamp addition ``yyyy-mm-dd hh:mm:ss``.
+   The duplication is automatically saved to the **Drafts** tab under the same name as the original job with an addition of a time-stamp.

 Drafting Jobs
 ---------------